ezEngine/docs-src/pages/docs/graphics/shaders/shader-resources.md

 ## Textures

-Textures map to `ezGALShaderResourceType::Texture` or `ezGALShaderResourceType::TextureAndSampler` in C++ (see samplers above).
-EZ Engine supports all HLSL texture types except for 1D textures.
+Textures map to `ezGALShaderResourceType::Texture` or `ezGALShaderResourceType::TextureAndSampler` in C++ (see samplers above). ezEngine supports all HLSL texture types except for 1D textures.
 You can work around this by creating 1xN 2DTextures.

 ```cpp
 Texture1D texture1D; // 1D textures currently not supported.